 Banking software providers have delivered some of the most solid and secure WAN connectivity for decades.
 From the early days of dedicated T1 circuits, to MPLS, VPN and now SD-WAN, the connections between software providers and banks, including Community Banking Connections, have been at the forefront of WAN technology.
 They didn’t really have a choice.

 When VPN came on the scene it was revolutionary.
-Employees working from home, or while traveling, now had access to corporate email and applications running in the data center.
+Employees working from home, or while traveling, now had remote access to corporate email and applications running in the data center.
 But as with most game-changing technologies, the party was great until the downfalls began to come front and center.
-These tunnels created a direct connection to
+These tunnels created a direct connection

 SASE (secure access service edge) represents the convergence of networking and security into a cloud-delivered service.
 This architectural paradigm shift is getting both enterprises and security solution providers to re-evaluate the way that they deliver security services across every IT environment.
-Like with many evolving technologies there is a lot of confusion about what is
+Like with many evolving technologies, there is a lot of confusion about what is

 Benefits of Integrating Identity and Network Access for Security and Compliance

 The term “identity-based networking” refers to the concept of an end user’s identity being tied to the network services they are allowed to receive for Security and Compliance.
 The initial implementations of this concept can be seen in ubiquitous network services such as 802.1x.
 Wireless networks have been applying the basics of identity-based networking to

 SD-WAN, SDP, ZTNA… Are They Really That Different?